corda/corda-docs-portal/content/en/platform/corda/4.6/enterprise/notary/notary-metrics.md

 ## Available metrics

-A notary exports the standard metrics exported by all Corda nodes (see ../node-administration), plus the highly-available notary metrics below.
+A notary exports the standard metrics exported by all Corda nodes.
+For more detail on this, see the [node administration page](../../../../../../en/platform/corda/4.6/enterprise/node/operating/node-administration.md), plus the highly-available notary metrics below.
 Note that all timers and histograms use exponentially decaying reservoirs, and all meters use exponential moving averages.